sidneyshafer/html-guide/README.md

     <hr>
     Harum odit dolorum architecto unde fugit earum impedit.
 Ad assumenda nihil ex nulla?
 Assumenda?</p>
 ```

-This snippet of HTML code demonstrates the use of typography-related tags to structure and format textual content of a webpage.

 ### `<h1> to <h6>` - Headings
 Tags: `<h1>`, `<h2>`, `<h3>`, `<h4>`, `<h5>`, `<h6>`